frees-io/freestyle-opscenter-webclient/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Proto files

+The JS proto code will be generated autocatically on the build command, if you want to control this step you can generate the JS code and TS definitions by running `npm run protodef`, which will search proto files in the `proto` directory, and will generate the code at `src/app/shared/proto` path.
+Also you can use the build script with `node build-scripts/gen-proto-code.js -i <proto_source_dir> -o <destination_dir>` or `npm run protodef:custom -- -i <proto_source_dir> -o <destination_dir>`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.